upenn/aws-emr-course-bootstrap/Readme.md

     Note: If the request times out, wait up to 5 minutes and try again.
 The EMR Step that configures the proxy might not have executed yet.

 ## Troubleshooting
+- In the EMR Console (https://console.aws.amazon.com/elasticmapreduce), go to the cluster and select the **Steps** tab.
+Verify that the BootstrapLivyProxy step completed.
+If not, review the logs.